75-Hard-Student-Edition/75-student-readthedocs/docs/source/Setup and Installation.rst

 On a non-iOS device, the app will load correctly, but will crash at a certain point through the app flow, because of differences in the implementation of its dependencies across platforms.

+TODO ask widad how you run the app

 .. _github repository: https://github.com/75-Hard-Student-Edition/75-Student
 .. _flutter: https://flutter.dev/